bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-12-02-I-Love-Being-a-Software-Developer.md

 ---
 layout: blog_post
-title: I Love Being a Software Developer
+title: Why Software Development is Rewarding
 category: blog
 ---

+We play God when we run our code, breathing life into its lungs, with its own little Big Bang at execution time, exploding into existence.

 Software development is a unique combination of creativity, craftsmanship, and technical problem solving.
-It's always evolving and there is always something new to learn!

 Even as a young lad, I was this mathy science boy that.. also drew a lot.
 I'd go to school and just absolutely crush the life out of math.
 Then I would come home and draw these tedious, super-detailed drawings of comic book characters and dinosaurs.